Solar Panels in Carracastle, Co. Mayo

 A 4kWp system in Carracastle typically costs €5,000-€8,000 before grants.
 After the €1,800 SEAI grant and 0% VAT, the net cost is €3,200-€6,200.
 The system generates approximately 3,364 kWh/year, paying for itself in 4-6 years.

-Are solar panels worth it in Carracastle?
+Is my roof suitable for solar panels in Carracastle?

 How does shading affect solar panels in Carracastle?